Bonus content on the entrepreneurs and strategies featured on The Urban Business Roundtable

 Drive your two-year-old car for five more years, rather than trading up to a brand new model—again?

 Forego buying new clothes or shoes for a year?

 Prepare all meals at home, brown-bagging your meals for work each day?

-Stay on top of your credit reports
+Stay on top of your credit reports and scores?

 Care for your own nails and do your own hair?